Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Other applications, examples and related results

 We say $\pi:X\ri T$ is acylindrical tree of metric spaces if it is $k$-acylindrical for some $k\ge1$. \end{defn}

 We are thankful to Ravi Tomar for pointing out the following lemma.
 The proof is immediate from the description of uniform quasigeodesics in acylindrical tree of hyperbolic spaces with qi embedded condition as described in \cite[Subsection $7.3$]{ps-kap}.
-Therefore, we skip writing any proof for it. \begin{lemma} Suppose $\pi':Y\ri S$ is an induced subtree of hyperbolic spaces of an acylindrical tree of hyperbolic spaces $\pi:X\ri T$.
+Therefore, we skip writing any proof for it. \begin{lemma} Suppose $\pi'=\pi|_{Y}:Y\ri S$ is an induced subtree of hyperbolic spaces of an acylindrical tree of hyperbolic spaces $\pi:X\ri T$.
 Moreover, suppose that both these trees of spaces satisfy the qi embedded condition and that $X$, $Y$ are hyperbolic.
-Finally, for all vertex $u$ of $S$, the inclusion $Y_u\map X_u$ admits a CT-map.
-Then there is a CT-map for the inclusion $i:Y\to X$. \end{lemma}
+Finally, for all vertex $u$ of $S$, the inclusion $Y_u\map X_u$ admits a CT map.
+Then there is a CT map for the inclusion $i:Y\to X$. \end{lemma}